Git-with-gideon/Student-Finance-Tracker/README.md

 2. **Open in browser**:
    - Simply open `index.html` in any modern web browser
    - Or use a local server: `python -m http.server 8000`
+   - RECOMMENDED: (Use of live server Extension for a better experience)

 3. **No dependencies required** - Pure vanilla HTML, CSS, and JavaScript